bromite/bromite/README.md

 Please submit issues following the issue template; beware that GitHub does not display the templates from mobile.

-Patches are welcome and accepted if they match the project goals; if you are willing to contribute you can open an issue to discuss patches submission.
+Patches are welcome and accepted if they match the project goals.

+For any usage or development discussion please use GitHub Discussions: https://github.com/bromite/bromite/discussions

 # Credits